Munazza-Iftikhar/CharityWebsite/README.md

-# Charity Website using HTML and CSS
+# Charity Website Frontend using HTML and CSS

 This is a Charity Website developed using pure HTML and CSS.
 It is designed to offer an informative, user-friendly interface for donors and individuals seeking assistance, with dedicated pages for various forms of charity.